Chemnitz petrified forest: Creation of the petrified forest

 The petrified forest was formed in connection with the eruption of the Zeisigwald volcano in the lower Permian and dates back about 291 million years.
 The trees were uprooted or snapped off by the eruption and the amount of tephra, much like the trees caught in the 1980 eruption of Mount St. Helens.
 The trunks were then covered with hot tephra.
 In the following of years, the silicic acid included in the tephra ensured the fossilization of Permian plants, preserving them until today.

 Fauna

-The varanopid Ascendonanus As well as reptiles, amphibians, gastropods and arthropods, including the trigonotarbid Permotarbus and scorpion Opsieobuthus are known from the forest.
+The varanopid Ascendonanus As well as reptiles, amphibians (like Aistopod), gastropods and arthropods, including the trigonotarbid Permotarbus and scorpion Opsieobuthus, diplopod such as Arthropleura are known from the forest.